mdsumner/nectar/README.md

 * Python
 * etc.

-The hard thing
+*The hard thing*

 Access is less direct than with a computer on your desk.

-The great thing
+*The great thing*

-A. can create a very powerful computer with all dependencies need, and then make a copy of it, "snapshot it" and use it again, share with others.
+**A.** can create a very powerful computer with all dependencies need, and then make a copy of it, "snapshot it" and use it again, share with others.

-B. It's also possible to create a "recipe script" to take a clean computer and install everything on it that you need automatically.
+**B.** It's also possible to create a "recipe script" to take a clean computer and install everything on it that you need automatically.

-These two cases have pros and cons, and can be easily used.
+These two cases have pros and cons, but are not mutually exclusive.

-# 1. Log in to Nectar and launch a VM (virtual computer)
+# 2. Log in to Nectar and launch a VM (virtual computer)

+* need AAF account (e.g. a UTAS account)
+* create Security Rules for the VM
+* create a keypair for admin login
+* create the computer!

+## 3. Log in to the VM

+* need an SSH client (*Windows needs extra installation*)
+* create a normal user (don't always be the Administrator)

+## 4. Use the VM

+* transfer files (to and from the VM)
+* install applications (as the Administrator)
+* run the applications (as a user)

 Summary of the process